 CNet: “The war has inspired a new variation on the venerable Nigerian e-mail scam.”

-Ben Hammersley in the Guardian again: “The weblogging community is proving adept at compiling and filtering news in a way never seen in previous conflicts.
+“The weblogging community is proving adept at compiling and filtering news in a way never seen in previous conflicts.
 By comparing and contrasting reports from every news source in the theatre, the war-bloggers’ adage that they will “fact-check your ass” is being played out with enthusiasm from both writer and reader.”

 Ha!
 My wife Catherine goes off on SuicideGirls.com